stekaz/nf-schema/docs/configuration/configuration.md

 validation.help.showHiddenParameter = "showMeThoseHiddenParams" // default: "showHidden"
 ```

-`--showHidden` will now make sure hidden parameters will be shown instead of `--showHidden` for this example.
+`--showMeThoseHiddenParams ` will now make sure hidden parameters will be shown instead of `--showHidden` for this example.

 ### showHidden